legobuff/workshop-pe/exercises/part03-kubernetes-Jenkins.md

 - Disable https certificate check: Enabled
 - Kubernetes Namespace: jenkins-k8s
-- Jenkins URL: http://JENKINS-PODIP:8080 **NOTE:**To receive the Jenkins URL, you will need the kubernetes provided IP.
-You can find the IP by running: `kubectl -n jenkins-k8s describe pod JENKINSPODNAME*
+- Jenkins URL: http://jenkins.jenkins-k8s.svc:8080 **NOTE:**Instead of the service DNS, which is highly recommended, you can also supply the Jenkins-Master POD-IP.
+The IP can be found via: `kubectl -n jenkins-k8s describe pod JENKINSPODNAME*

 ![part03-k8sjenkins03](../images/part03-k8sjenkins03.png)/